ankita05puri/cat-microkinetics/README.md

-# cat-microkinetics
+cat-microkinetics

 CO oxidation microkinetic model linking surface energetics to catalytic performance.

+⸻

 Overview

 This project implements a microkinetic model for heterogeneous CO oxidation on a catalytic surface.

-The objective is to connect elementary surface reaction energetics to macroscopic catalytic performance (turnover frequency, TOF) under varying thermodynamic conditions.
+The objective is to connect elementary reaction energetics to macroscopic catalytic performance (turnover frequency, TOF) under varying thermodynamic conditions.

-The framework demonstrates how surface coverage dynamics, site competition, and activation barriers collectively determine catalytic activity and poisoning behavior.
+The framework demonstrates how activation barriers, site competition, and surface coverage dynamics collectively determine catalytic activity and poisoning behavior.

 ⸻